silverjuke/silverjuke/README.md

 the name.

 Silverjuke does not accept any files after a successful compilation?
-One reason for this are missing xine codecs, install eg. libxine-plugins in this case.
+One reason for this are missing codecs, install the corresponding packages in this case.

 **Windows, Mac:**  For Windows and Mac OS X, ready-to-use programs with the most